Ritika-Goyal11/API-flask/README.md

 ### Pushing to GitHub

-To push your changes to GitHub, follow these steps:
+To push the changes to GitHub, following the steps mentioned below:

 1. **Stage the changes:**